-You don’t have to turn on the news to see that gas prices have skyrocketed around the country.
-Here in California, the average price for a gallon of Regular is $5.80.
-If you’re trying to save money (aren’t we all?), here are my tips along with ones from the EPA (United States Environmental Protection Agency):
+You don’t have to turn on the news to see that gas prices have skyrocketed around the country in the last year.
+Here in California, the average price for a gallon of Regular is $5.07 (according to AAA).
+If you’re trying to save money (aren’t we all?), below are my tips, along with some from the EPA (United States Environmental Protection Agency).
+RELATED: How to Prevent Road Trip Theft

 1. Use Gas Buddy